ytgov/digital-marketplace/src/front-end/static/markdown/code-with-us-opportunity-guide.md

 In this section you will provide details around the following:

 - Who you are?
-Ministry, Division, Branch.
+Department, Division, Branch.
 Provide the vendor with an understanding of who they will be working for.
 - The Background of the project.
 What work, if any, has been done in this space in the past?
 Is this a net new project, or is this a continuation of previous efforts?
 - What work are you expecting the vendor to complete?
 This will explain, in detail, the level of effort and the extent of work required from the vendor in order to complete the project.
 This will fully explain all aspects of the project and all deliverables that must be completed in order for the vendor to fulfill their responsibilities for the contract.